Have you ever priced what it would cost to make your website accessible for the hearing or visually impaired?

 Sweep Away Lots of ADA Concerns

-If you could take many of the ADA concerns off the table, simply by choosing a web approach that provided less maintenance, better support, and helped more people go from just visiting to becoming a customer - wouldn't you want it?
+If you could take many of the ADA concerns off the table, simply by choosing a web approach that provided less maintenance, better support, and helped more people go from just visiting to customer - wouldn't you want it?
+That just one benefit of choosing a high-performing approach to web design.

 You can switch from a website that has lots of ADA challenges and requires ongoing ADA maintenance, to one that makes compliance much easier.
 That can be done by simply moving from WordPress or some other open-source solution to a SaaS website in which all of those challenges melt away.